 Nevertheless, he struck gold when it was confirmed one of the judges still played and WotC had been made aware of this.
 WotC would eventually pass a rule requiring store owners to run background checks on all employees, even those that weren't affiliated with the game or risk losing their certification.
 Jeremy toasted this as a win, even though WotC admitted publicly they had no way to enforce this policy, nor would they unless a stink was raised about a store or individual.

 It later came out that Christine had been losing money on Patreon, and that WotC was no longer going to fund anything to do with her (likely due to the fact they were losing money), and she'd been accepted to nursing school around the same time she made her pity me tweet that kicked all of it off.
-This would be covered by Count Dankula and others, showing that Jeremy hadn't really doe anything wrong and it was a case of "hoes mad".
-Jeremy was a legitimate victim of a witchhunt, and he'd continue to portray himself as a perpetual victim in the following months and years.
+This would be covered by Count Dankula and others, showing that Jeremy hadn't really done anything wrong and it was a case of "hoes mad".
+Jeremy was a legitimate victim of a witchhunt, and having tasted the sweetness of being an actual victim of a hate mob, he'd continue to use it when he took any type of mainstream criticism in the future.

 In August 2018, Jeremy went to GenCon in Indianapolis.
 While there, he was "attacked" by an individual named Matt Loter.
 Matt, being a crossdresser, delivered several punches to the back of Jeremy's head, ostensibly because Jeremy's a Nazi (remember, he shopped his story out to a neo-Nazi rag!).
 Rather than do the grown up thing and turn around, delivering his meaty fist to troon face, Jeremy instead ran bravely (literally his words) into the bar he'd been drinking at, more than likely crying as well.